Content Templates let you create page templates from the WordPress admin, without any coding.

 - Set field attributes from Views GUI – In addition to inserting fields, Views let you choose their properties.
 For example, set size for images, anchor text for links and values to checkboxes.

-- Use View Templates in Views too – View Templates work like ‘subroutines’ for your site’s layout.
+- Use Content Templates in Views too – Content Templates work like ‘subroutines’ for your site’s layout.
 You can use the in Views, to achieve complex visual display, using simple code.

-Step 1 – Create a new View Template
+Step 1 – Create a new Content Template

-Let’s create a simple View Template for a real estate website.
-To create a dynamic template with Views, navigate to View Templates > Add New.
+Let’s create a simple Content Template for a real estate website.
+We’ll add a Single page template for our Properties custom post type.

 Step 2 – Add Fields to the template

-To add content fields, click on the V icon at the top.
-You’ll see a list of all the available fields.
-Click on any field to insert it to the template.
+To add content fields, click on the V icon to open the Shortcode Inserter.
+You’ll see a list of all the available fields, and you can Goto any of your Custom field groups.
+Click on any field to insert the shortcode into the template.
 You can use the Search feature to instantly locate fields by their names.

 Step 3 – Design the template using HTML tags